barishizm/chest_xray/README.md

 - `NORMAL`
 - `PNEUMONIA`

-The repository also includes a combined runner that executes both pipelines and generates a final comparison chart.
+The repository also includes a combined runner that executes both pipelines and generates a final comparison chart..

 This is an educational and experimental project, not a clinical product.
 It must not be used for medical decision-making.